team113sanger/sparki/README.md

   - [Using `SPARKI` inside R](#using-sparki-inside-r)
 - [Additional information](#additional-information)

-## SPARKI, sparki-nf, and map-to-genome: tools to help you carry out your pathogen identification analysis!
+## Before you get started

+As abovementioned, SPARKI is a tool to help you collate and interpret the outputs produced by Kraken2.
+In this context, we have also developed an end-to-end pathogen identification pipeline, `sparki-nf`, which integrates [Kraken2](https://github.com/DerrickWood/kraken2), [KrakenTools](https://github.com/jenniferlu717/KrakenTools), and SPARKI; additionally, we also provide an optional pipeline, `map-to-genome`, which users can leverage to further validate SPARKI hits.

 | Tool | Repository | Goal |
 | --- | --- | --- |